Tomato, miso and sesame soup.

 I’m quite looking forward to January.
 I intend to enjoy it for what it is, a time of relative quiet before the year really gets going at work.
 I’m planning to eat lots of wholesome, hearty meals, drink brandy toddies, and go to bed early with a hot water bottle and a book.

 I made this egg and bacon tart on Saturday.
-I haven’t baked a tart in years because I’m terrible at pastry.
+I haven’t baked a tart in years because I’m terrible at making pastry.
 This time around, I decided not to risk doing it myself and used a box of ready-made shortcrust.
 I still messed it up a bit.
 The pastry started tearing and then it shrank in the tin, so I patched it up and ta daa!
 Well, the filling was tasty.
-The recipe comes this book, Good Food The Collection: 480 + Triple-tested recipes which is as reliable as it sounds.
+The recipe comes from this book, Good Food The Collection: 480 + Triple-tested recipes which is as reliable as it sounds.

-Dealing with difficult emotions and bad memories this weekend, so I cheered myself up by baking a pumpkin and ginger cake.
+I’ve been dealing with difficult emotions and bad memories this weekend, so I cheered myself up by baking a pumpkin and ginger cake.